SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 ```

-After adding the nodes above, the tree will be as the below figuer 5 is showing:
+After adding the nodes above, the tree will be as the below figure 5 shows:

 Figure 5
 ![data representation](./images/intro-integers-tree.jpg)